 - It must not grip the floor

 Buy shoes you like.
 Try dancing in them.
 If they have leather soles you are good to go.
-Just use rough sandpaper to take off the shiny smooth surface of the sole.
-Most shoes these days are rubber or plastic.
+Most shoes these days have rubber or plastic soles.
 There are thousands of different materials and some of them pivot just fine.
 But if your shoes are too slippery or too sticky, buy some scrap leather, cut it to match your shoe, and use contact cement to cover the front 1/2 of the shoe.
 (Any shoe repair shop can do this for you, but you can save lots of money by doing it yourself.)
+Some people like to have the shiny side of the leather in contact with the floor (use rough sandpaper to take off the smoothness), others prefer to have the suede side in contact with the floor.
+If you choose suede side for the floor, then don’t wear these shoes in the street or through rain.
+You can regularly restore the surface with sandpaper.

 Clothing: Cautionary notes about what to wear to dance Argentine Tango